- Parks Highway

 Gigglewood Lakeside Inn, Vacation Rentals.

 Goose Creek, parking.

-Talkeetna Junction and Visitor Information Cabin.
+Talkeetna Junction.
 Paved road leads 14 miles to Talkeetna.

 Sunshine Gas – Tesoro gas and oil products, convenience items.

 Big Susitna River, State wayside, tables, fires pits and toilets.

 Rabideaux Creek bridge